 - Decreased productivity and concentration at work

-- A sexually-transmitted disease (STD) or sexual dysfunction as a result from engaging in the behavior
+- A sexually-transmitted disease (STD), also known as a venereal disease, or sexual dysfunction as a result of engaging in the behavior

-- An increase risk of also engaging in other risky and dangerous behaviors, such as substance abuse with drugs or alcohol
+- An increased risk of also engaging in other dangerous behaviors, such as substance abuse with drugs or alcohol

 - Less time engaging in hobbies you once used to enjoy